An epidemic model in inhomogeneous environment: Abstract

 \section{Abstract}

-The current work deals with a virus spread model on the complete graph $\mathbb{K}_n$ on $n$ vertices in a non-homogeneous setting, where the vertices may have distinct types and probabilities of getting infected, and finite capacities of spreading the virus, which depend on the type.
+The current work deals with an epidemic model on the complete graph $\mathbb{K}_n$ on $n$ vertices in a non-homogeneous setting, where the vertices may have distinct types.
+Different types differ in the probability of getting infected, and/or in the capacity of infecting other vertices.
 This generalizes the model in \cite{comets14}.
 We prove in Theorem \ref{t:LLN} and Theorem \ref{thm:clt} laws of large numbers and central limit theorems for the the total duration of the process and for the number of infected vertices, respectively, when $n\to\infty$.
+By coupling the epidemic model with a Poisson process, we also obtain continuous-time counterparts of the above-mentioned limit results.
+Moreover, we also prove that when all individuals have the same spread capacity, then a population with inhomogeneous susceptibility is less affected by the epidemics than a homogeneous population.

 {\bf Keywords}: multitype Galton-Watson process, coupon collector, branching process, limit theorems, Markov chain, Poisson process, random trees.

 {\bf AMS subject classification}: 60J10, 60J80, 60F17.